2003 TOYOTA COROLLA

 5- speed repairs- transaxle bearing replacement

-The result is that a common manual transmission fix is to have a used one swapped in.
+The result is that the common manual transmission fix is to have a used one swapped in.
 This is a poor choice and a big $$$ gamble.
 Spending a fortune on a used transmission that may have been abused and/or has very high mileage only to have it fail again in a few months doesn't seem appealing.
 Don’t forget that the labor to R&R a manual transmission in a Corolla is upwards of 10 hours.
 Rather than spend twice what the car is worth to install a different transaxle many people get rid of the car at this point.

 MY BAD BEARING